Linkjustice2/saltoback-demonlist/README.md

 ### Website FAQ

-Can I use the Shitty List template?
+Can I use the Shitty List template

 - Sure.
 Credits to the shitty list are embedded onto this template so keep that in.